 We've talked to a few leaders who insist that spreadsheets are sufficient for managing efforts to attack the eight Lean wastes, but none who can show significant results from this approach.
 The problem is that spreadsheets are passive.
 They require someone to remember to access them and take action.
 On the other hand, improvement software is equipped with alerts and notifications that pull people back to the task at hand.
 It also ensures that managers have visibility into each project's progress and can remove roadblocks should they occur.

 Organizations decide to take on the eight wastes of Lean to achieve specific results.
-Without a software solution in place, however, it can be challenging to measure and report on the impact of waste elimination.
+However, without a software solution in place, it can be challenging to measure and report the impact of waste elimination.
 The best solutions make it easy for leaders to calculate how improvement has reduced costs, speed time to market, impacted customer satisfaction, and improved profitability.

 We want to challenge you to find specific examples of each of the eight wastes of Lean within your organization.
 Some may be glaringly obvious, while others are more subtle and harder to find.
 When you identify waste, you also uncover opportunities for improvement and move closer to becoming a more efficient and cost-effective organization.